stomfaig/tapl-ocaml/readme.md

 Exactly one source (`-fragments` or `-language`) and one input (`-code` or `-f`) must be given.

+Note that the code passed to the interpreter must be follow [Polish notation](https://en.wikipedia.org/wiki/Polish_notation): each operator precedes its arguments, with arity fixed per operator.
+This makes parsing really easy.
+Since we assume that major-keywords are prefix-free, we can also parse the code eagerly.

 ```sh
 # Boolean conditionals
 dune exec ./main.exe -- -fragments bool -code "if true then false else true"